openvinotoolkit/openvino/docs/IE_DG/Integrate_with_customer_application_new_API.md

 ### Run Your Application

-Congratulations, you've made your first Python application with OpenVINO™ toolkit, now you may run it.
+Congratulations, you have made your first Python application with OpenVINO™ toolkit, now you may run it.

 [ie_api_flow_cpp]: img/BASIC_IE_API_workflow_Cpp.svg
 [ie_api_use_cpp]: img/IMPLEMENT_PIPELINE_with_API_C.svg